 Marianna Clift Memorial Scholarship

 Dr. Steven A Clift, Class of 1977, along with family and friends, established this scholarship in memory of his mother, Marianna Campbell Clift, who instilled in her children the importance of education although she herself could not afford to attend college.
 She was unselfishly dedicated to helping others.
 The Clift family hopes the annual recipient will be encouraged to give unselfishly to those less fortunate and to honor the legacy of ideals, values, and goals that mothers continue to pass down to their children from generation to generation.
 The annual award, first presented in 1995, is made to a student who ranks in the upper one-half of his/her class and has demonstrated financial need.
-The inaugural recipient was Jason Stewart of Hope.

 Cooper Family Memorial Scholarship